contact-andy/GSoC-25_DBpedia_Amharic_Chapter/README.md

-- **Documentation**
+  ### Documentation

-  - Provided a comprehensive **guide for creating, mapping, and extracting structured data** from Amharic Wikipedia using the DBpedia Extraction Framework.
+  Provided a comprehensive guide for creating, mapping, and extracting structured data from **Amharic Wikipedia** using the **DBpedia Extraction Framework**.

-  - Covers the **end-to-end workflow**:
+  #### Covered Workflow

+  The documentation covers the end-to-end workflow:

   - Creating and updating Wikipedia templates
   - Defining mappings
   - Generating statistics
   - Running extractions
   - Querying the resulting knowledge graph

+  #### Additional Information

-  - Includes **challenges, solutions, and recommendations** to improve coverage and quality.
+  - Includes challenges, solutions, and recommendations to improve coverage and quality.
-  - Designed to help **contributors, mentors, and researchers** reproduce, extend, and contribute effectively to the Amharic DBpedia chapter.
+  - Designed to help contributors, mentors, and researchers **reproduce**, **extend**, and **contribute** effectively to the **Amharic DBpedia** chapter.

-Read the documentation here: [GSoC 2025 Documentation](https://github.com/AmharicDBpedia/AmharicDBpedia/blob/GSOC2025/documentation/GSoC%202025%20Documentation%20v1.0.pdf)
+  **Read the documentation here:** [GSoC 2025 Documentation](https://github.com/AmharicDBpedia/AmharicDBpedia/blob/GSOC2025/documentation/GSoC%202025%20Documentation%20v1.0.pdf)

----

 ## Blog

 Throughout the project, progress and milestones have been documented in weekly blog posts.
 These blogs detail the technical steps, challenges faced, and solutions implemented.

 Read the blog here: [GSoC 2025 DBpedia Amharic Blog](http://contact-andy.github.io/gsoc-2025-dbpedia)

----

 ## Next Steps

   - Expand mappings to cover more Amharic Wikipedia templates.
   - Finalize and merge PRs for updated statistics and ignore list.
   - Improve automation with **LLM/NLLB translation pipelines**.
   - Engage the **Amharic Wikipedia community** for validation and refinement.
   - Work toward **DBpedia Live integration** for Amharic.

----
+--

 This project lays the foundation for a **fully functional Amharic DBpedia chapter**, bridging the knowledge gap for underrepresented languages and enriching the global Semantic Web.